 Adobe Stock has a video collection with around 24 million files as well, HD and 4K quality guaranteed, plus tens of thousands of tracks in their audio library.
 You can buy stock videos and music tracks on-demand paying as you go, but now with the mix&match option in their mid-tier image subscriptions, you can access video downloads within your plan… and get between 3 and 6 HD videos and from 10 music tracks for free with the Adobe Stock Free Trial!
 A big plus is an integration into the Adobe Premiere software.

 Last but not least, Adobe Stock has dedicated 3D assets collections, which are absent at Shutterstock.

 Adobe Stock is fully integrated into Adobe Creative Cloud.
-You can access the entire library from any of the Adobe tools (Photoshop, Illustrator, Premiere Pro, etc.), without leaving your designing board.
+You can access the entire library from any of the Adobe tools (Photoshop, Illustrator, Premiere Pro, etc.), without leaving your design board.
 Adobe apps are rather complex.
 But if you want a user-friendly option, there is Creative Cloud Express (formerly Adobe Spark) which is simple to use and has a free version you can access.

 Both sites have extensive coverage of frequently asked questions for users, neatly organized.